 Fig. 4 - Effect of biostimulant complex (BC) treatment on quality and sensory perception of strawberry (Fragaria x ananassa 'Albion') fruits.
-A) Fruit water (22 and 27 biological replicates for control and BC, respectively), (B) colour profile (22 and 27 biological replicates for control and BC, respectively) with each colour represented as their respective colour), (C) Brix (6 and 13 biological replicates for control and BC, respectively), (D) total phenolics (22 and 27 biological replicates for control and BC, respectively), and (E) total flavonoids (22 and 27 biological replicates for control and BC, respectively) compared between control and BC treated plants.
+A) Fruit water (22 and 27 biological replicates for control and BC, respectively), (B) colour profile (22 and 27 biological replicates for control and BC, respectively), (C) Brix (6 and 13 biological replicates for control and BC, respectively), (D) total phenolics (22 and 27 biological replicates for control and BC, respectively), and (E) total flavonoids (22 and 27 biological replicates for control and BC, respectively), and (E) total flavonoids (22 and 27 biological replicates for control and BC, respectively), and (E) total flavonoids (22 and 27 biological replicates for control and BC, respectively), and E treated plants.
 A, C-E) Data represented as mean ± standard deviation.
 F) Comparison of mean scores (6 participants) for blind sensory perceptions of fruit from control and BC treated plants.
 A-E) Solid bars represent control and dashed bars represent BC treatment.
-A, C-F) Significant differences are indicated by ‡ for p < 0.05; for p < 0.01; for p < 0.01; for p < 0.001 calculated by Student's t-test (A-E), and repeated-measures t-test (F).
+A, C-F) Significant differences are indicated by ‡ for p < 0.1; for p < 0.05; for p < 0.01; for p ≤ 0.001 calculated by Student's t-test (A-E), and repeated-measures t-test (F).
 G) Mid-infrared (M-IR) spectra of dehydrated strawberry fruits analysed between 500-4000 cm-1 (7 and 11 biological replicates for control and BC, respectively).
 H) Sparse partial least squares-discriminant analysis (sPLS-DA) of M-IR spectra with shading indicating 95% confidence regions.